 On this final day of Women’s History Month, I thought it might be fun to turn to the realm of sport.
 This photograph came to me from Wales.
 It has nothing written or printed on it.

-In the title of the post, I refer to the group as a team, rather than a club, because the members look close in age.
-I assume the man standing with them is a coach.
+I assume the man standing with the women is a coach.
 At first I also assumed that they must have rowed together in a single boat, called an eight, but in that case their coxswain would probably have been included in the photograph as well.
 If anyone knows about rowing, please weigh in.
 Also, what is that contraption the two women in the center are holding?

 The back of the photo has another portrait glued to it.
 This young lady doesn’t appear to be in the group above: